CroquetPro/FilmNovice/project-proposal/README.md

 ### Phase 1: User Authentication, Movie Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-The Signup/Login will be entirely within the navbar.
+The Login will be entirely within the navbar.
 Users will stay on the root page when signed in, but with additional information (username, vote tally, logout button) in the navbar.
 Before building out the front end, I will begin by setting up a full JSON API for Movies.
 Users can bring up movies in a separate view by searching for the title.